 You will be asked about your symptoms and how the injury occurred.
 A physical exam will be done.
 The exam may include a rectal exam.
 If the coccyx is fractured, your doctor may feel abnormal movement of the coccyx.
 You will experience pain.

 may or may not be needed.

 The goal is to manage pain until the bone can heal.
 The location of the coccyx and the number of muscles attached to it makes it difficult to prevent it from moving while it is healing.
 Generally, pain will go away on its own.

 The area may remain painful for a long period of time, even after the fracture has healed.
 You may be advised to stay in bed for a day or two, or move only as comfort allows.

 Medications may be given to help manage pain.
-These include: Nonsteroidal anti-inflammatory medications (NSAIDs), such as ibuprofenAnalgesics, such as acetaminophenPrescription medicationsLocal anesthetic injectionsRarely, local steroid injections
+These include: Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofenAnalgesics, such as acetaminophenPrescription pain medicationsLocal anesthetic injectionsRarely, local steroid injections